leangjia/blender_docs/manual/files/linked_libraries/link_append.rst

 Compression & Memory Use
 ------------------------

-Linking to blend files with compression enabled may significantly increase memory usage while loading files.
+Linking to blend-files with compression enabled may significantly increase memory usage while loading files.

 Reading data on demand isn't supported with compression *(this only impacts load time, once loaded there is no difference in memory use)*.